metal3d/ShareThis/README.md

 ## What's inside?

-Nothing very special, it's a simple `nginx` server with the `webdav` module enabled.
+Nothing very special, it's a simple `httpd` (Apache2) server with the `webdav` module enabled.
 The configuration is very simple:

-- apache httpd server
+- Apache `httpd` server
 - WebDav modules
 - some other modules to allow access to the directory
 - a declared volume